 Geographical Range: India, Pakistan, Sri Lanka, Bangladesh, Nepal

-Attacking Strategy: When there is no way out, the common krait coils up with its head concealed and vibrates its body.
-It also lifts its tail to alarm the threat.
-However, when it bites, it holds on to the victim so that enough venom is released to kill it.
+Attacking Strategy: When cornered, the common krait coils up with its head hidden and vibrates its body.
+It also lifts its tail as a warning.
+When it does bite, it holds on tightly so that it can deliver enough venom to kill.

-Aftereffects: The lethal dose is 2.5mg, whereas the snake is capable of injecting 10 to 30mg venom during a bite.
-The bite is painless, and there are no immediate symptoms, which makes it all the more deadly.
-However, later, symptoms including tightness in facial muscles, inability to see or speak, vomiting, abdominal cramps, and progressive paralysis occur.
-Death occurs due to respiratory failure.
+Aftereffects: The lethal dose is just 2.5 mg, but the snake can inject 10 to 30 mg per bite.
+The bite is almost painless with no immediate symptoms, which is what makes it so deadly.
+Hours later, symptoms appear: tightening of facial muscles, inability to see or speak, vomiting, abdominal cramps, and progressive paralysis.
+Death occurs through respiratory failure.

 The King Cobra (Ophiophagus hannah)